Economies that everyone can shape

 Marianne, ecnmy.org Contributor

-We run our own news and entertainment platform (ecnmy.org) that takes a public interest approach and is modelling a new way to report on economic news.
-We are directly delivering demystified economic news at ecnmy.org and through our weekly ‘What Just Happened’ newsletter.
-We are working with community co-producers to uncover fresh stories about the economy that are being ignored.
+We run our own news and entertainment platform (ecnmy.org) that is modelling a new way to teach economic concepts and report economic news.
+We are also directly delivering this content through our newsletter

 We believe economic policymaking should be a discussion about what we value and how to achieve it.
-That requires more citizen participation and deliberation in the media, academic research and politics.
-We are working with economic institutions and decision makers to explore how we can build more participatory approaches to economic decision making at local and national levels.
+That requires more citizen participation and deliberation in the media, economic institutions, academic research and politics.
+We are working with these institutions and decision makers to explore how we can build more participatory approaches to economic decision making at local and national levels.

 We’re currently delivering a six-month pilot partnership with the Bank of England to engage their Citizens’ Reference Panel and Youth Forum community members online in a vibrant and inclusive conversation about the economy.